mestrinio/SAVI_Trabalho2/README.md

 <img  src="images/drawing1.png" alt="colorsegmenter" height="400">
 </div>
 <br>
-This assignment was developed for Robotic Systems Programming.
-It is an Augmented Reality Painting program, which uses the computer webcam to detect a specific chosen color, and with that, draw on the exact position in a white canvas.
-This uses Python's OpenCV and includes some advanced features requested by the teacher.
+This assignment was developed for Advanced Systems of Industrial Vision.
+The program is defined as an advanced perception system that processes data incoming from 3D sensors and RGB normal cameras.
+The objective is to detect objects presented in a scene, as well as estimate it's properties
 <p align="right">(<a href="#readme-top">back to top</a>)</p>